vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

   <pre>Only one host can access all of the image/container/volume datastores.
   This may be a point of contention/performance degradation and HA/DRS may not work as intended.</pre>
+- VCHs do not support datastore name changes.
+If a datastore changes name after you have deployed a VCH that uses that datastore, that VCH will no longer function.

 <a name="image"></a>
 ### `--image-store` ###